ClayCampaigne/metamer-sounds/README.md

 The other major problem is that it is not truly interactive.
 It creates a static autoplay sound and a static matplotlib plot, so the interaction is extremely janky.
 But updating to bqplot would take a lot of work, and for the audio portion, that seems even more complicated.
 I have been unable to install pyaudio because of OSX C++ compiler issues, I guess.

+Try running the notebook.
+Install packages until it works :)